!Top Bar

 Microchips have many benefits, and many pet owners use them in tandem with ID tags on the collar for maximum effectiveness.
 One benefit is the consistent, constant identification that a microchip provides; your pet won’t be able to remove their chip either on purpose or by accident, meaning that they’re properly identified no matter what.
 For most pet owners, that peace of mind is well worth it!
 While microchips are crucial for identification, they’re just one part of a comprehensive approach to pet safety.
 For additional strategies, check out our article on 7 Ways To Keep Your Pet From Getting Lost.

-Another advantage of microchips is that they’re inexpensive, and very cost effective.
+Another advantage of microchipping your pet is that it’s inexpensive and highly cost-effective.
 You only have to purchase one for the entirety of your pet’s lifetime—even if you move or get a new phone number, your pet can keep the same chip.
 All you have to do is contact the chip manufacturer to have them update their database with your new information.

 What’s the Procedure Like?